Possession of Oxy or Xanax Without a Prescription

 Sometimes the person caught with Oxycodone or Oxycontin pills had a few left over from their own painkillers so they sold them to a coworker.
 Or the prescription drug seller is a student who sells another anxious student a few of their Xanax tablets or leftover codeine cough syrup to settle their nerves.
 Unfortunately, the person they thought they were helping turns them in to the police, and they are charged with the illegal sale of a prescription drug.

 I’m Waukesha and Milwaukee prescription drugs lawyer Craig Kuhary.
 I understand how people can innocently or not-so-innocently run into problems with the law.
 I have represented hundreds of people charged with drug crimes in southeastern Wisconsin.
 I can help you.
-Contact my Waukesha defense firm, Walden & Schuster, S.C.
+Contact my Waukesha defense firm, Walden, Neitzke & Kuhary, S.C.

 I will immediately begin working on your behalf, gathering and reviewing police reports and obtaining a pretrial offer from the prosecutor.
 If you have a drug problem yourself and it has contributed to you committing prescription fraud or illegally selling your prescription to buy another drug, I will get you into a treatment program as soon as possible.
 Proof of successful treatment can work in your favor.